barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 # Quantification of variance in registration results

-The variance in a simple registration task is mostly due to random point set sampling / perturbation.
+The variance in a simple registration task is mostly due to random point set sampling / perturbation in the rigid and affine stages.
 This can be removed by dense sampling or use of a fixed seed.
 Multi-threading and single vs double precision appear to have a small impact on average.

 This was evaluated by running `antsRegistrationSyNQuick.sh` repeatedly on a set of 10 brains, and computing the pairwise overlap of brain labels between the different runs.
 Specifically, `antsRegistrationSyNQuick.sh` was called 25 times for each of 10 brain images, registering to a common template.
 The mean (over all subjects) Dice overlap of the cerebral white matter under different experimental conditions is listed below.
 Scripts and results for other brain regions are available [here](https://github.com/cookpa/antsRegReproduce).